 Commercial property makes up a large proportion of its work but its solicitors advise on a diverse range of areas, from surrogacy to IT & Telecoms.
 It specialises in energy, education, litigation and insolvency, has a sports law team, and is highly regarded for its expertise in private client, planning and professional negligence work, agriculture and rural affairs, corporate M&A, family and banking law.
 In July 2021, it opened an “India Desk”, with a team of specialist dual-qualified lawyers acting for both individuals and businesses in the UK-India space.
 With the benefit of lawyers fluent in languages spoken across India, it is positioned to support investors in both jurisdictions, advise on international transactions and cross-border disputes, and provide individuals with tax, family and immigration advice.

-It’s an enjoyable place to work, with approachable partners and friendly co-workers.
-Trainees can expect “very supportive” peers, with bi-weekly trainee catchups, and daily communication via Teams.
+Plus it’s an enjoyable place to work, with “very very supportive” co-workers.
+“Genuinely have made some great friends in my cohort.
+We have each other’s backs,” remarks one spy.
+Trainees can expect bi-weekly trainee catch ups, and daily communication via Teams.
 Generally, everyone “is up for a laugh”.
 One junior happily reveals “I have always found the firm to be like a family.
-I chose the team I wanted to qualify because I enjoyed the work, and the team are great lawyers, but also because the team has the most fun by far!”
+I chose the team I wanted to qualify into because I enjoyed the work, and the team are great lawyers, but also because the team has the most fun by far!”

 The firm’s partners score highly for approachability and make “asking any questions feel very easy”, which is definitely a plus during these days of remote working.
-In fact, the survey respondents shower praise on their “receptive and nurturing” supervisors, and on the partners’ “open doors” attitude, which is refreshing to hear.
+In fact, trainees we spoke to shower praise on their “receptive and nurturing” supervisors, and on the partners’ “open doors” attitude, which is refreshing to hear.

 Moreover, trainees and juniors can still have a life.
-Somewhat remarkably, the phrase “good” crops up repeatedly among the comments on work-life balance.
-The firm has adopted an “empowered working” policy so employees can work where and when they want, in the office or elsewhere, subject to team demands.
+The phrase “good” cropped up repeatedly among comments on work-life balance.
+The firm has adopted a popular “empowered working” policy so employees can work where and when they want, in the office or elsewhere, subject to team demands.
 One rookie describes the deal: “We can start early, or finish late.
 The key is communicating.
 It is a lot of responsibility and trust they put into us for that.”